jostrm/azure-enterprise-scale-ml-usage/README.md

 It also provides an automation script to copy templates IaC automation variables and other templates for (DataOps, MLOps, GenAIOps)[https://github.com/jostrm/azure-enterprise-scale-ml/].
 (Read more)[which you can read more about here]<br>

+## AIFactory: Simple mode VS Advanced mode
+This repo is the *simple mode* to setup an AIFactory.

+This repo, will automate the [full manual AIFactory setup process seen here](https://github.com/jostrm/azure-enterprise-scale-ml/blob/main/documentation/v2/10-19/13-setup-aifactory.md), estimated time effort 2h.

+This repo will also set default vaules for all 30 [AIFactory based parameters seen here](https://github.com/jostrm/azure-enterprise-scale-ml/blob/main/documentation/v2/10-19/13-parameters-ado.md), estimated time effort 1h.

+Leaving only a hand-full variables for you you to setup in [bootstrap.properties](./bootstrap.properties) in this repo.

+> [!NOTE]
+> You can still go into advanced mode, and edit all the variables.
+You will find them here in the [parameters](aifactory\parameters)
+>

 ## Setup options - a mirror-repo (Github) or "Bring your own repo" (Github or Azure Devops)
 After you have copied the  [bootstrap.properties.template](./bootstrap.properties-.template)and edited your [bootstrap.properties](./bootstrap.properties), you have the options below.